Place Report: Ninja Walking in Bow Market

 Here's some Ninja Walking 'round Bow Market.

-After walking heel-to-toe for awhile, Ninja style, I was eager for a change.
+Then, after walking heel-to-toe for awhile, Ninja style, were eager for a change.

 This was a refreshing vacation from a 3-axis camera, which has a mind of its own.
 A 3-axis camera is always seeking the horizon.